gvwilson/change/finishing/index.md

     -   But avoid making extra work for people during a crunch
 -   *Bring in noteworthy outsiders* who support your plan
     -   Even (or especially) if the official purpose of their visit is something else
--   *Become the person with the authority* to make this decision
+-   *Become the decision owner*
     -   Be careful not to sacrifice your own career doing service work for others
     -   Unless you find that more rewarding than sequencing genomes
 -   Accept *half a victory* and then build on it
-    -   After all, two steps forward and one step back is still one step forward
+    -   Two steps forward and one step back is still one step forward
 -   If all else fails, settle for *a trial run*

 <div class="callout" markdown="1">